-The Contract of Participation is considered to be completed, and a family's participation in the FSS program is considered to be concluded when one of the following occurs:
+The Contract of Participation is considered to be completed, and a family's participation in the FSS program is considered to be concluded when the following occurs:

-- The FSS family has fulfilled all of its obligations under the contract and obtained suitable employment on or before the expiration of the contract term, including any extension thereof, or - The thirty (30) percent of the FSS family's monthly adjusted income is equal to or exceeds the published Fair Market Rent (FMR) for the size of the unit for which the FSS family qualifies based on FH occupancy standards.
+The FSS family has fulfilled all of its obligations under the contract and obtained suitable employment on or before the expiration of the contract term, including any extension thereof.

-16.6.5 INDIVIDUAL TRAINING AND SERVICES PLAN (ITSP)
+16.6.5 INDIVIDUAL TRAINING AND SERVICES PLAN (ITSP) [24 CFR 984.303]

 The ITSP plan identifies the participants' job-related final goal, as well as interim goals.
 Timelines for completion are established for each goal.
-The final goal must include suitable full-time employment, which also demonstrates advancement in education/employment/vocational training.
+The final goal must include suitable employment, which also demonstrates advancement in education/employment/vocational training.
 FSS coordinators monitor the progress of each FSS family.